'American Idol' 2018 Reboot: Kelly Clarkson As Judge, Ryan Seacrest To Host? [Report]

 It has also been reported that the show will begin filming in Disney World and potentially Disneyland.
 This is a huge change in American Idol’s format, which originally sent its cast from city to city for auditions.
 ABC is contemplating making a change to the twice a week format as well, which will either create a combined competition and elimination showing, or a week of competition followed by a week of eliminations.

 Ryan Seacrest has recently joined up with ABC as the co-host of Live with Kelly and Ryan.
 According to TV Guide, Kelly Ripa adamantly wants Seacrest to sign on to host the American Idol reboot.
 Ryan didn’t decline the option, however, he still has not officially agreed to join the cast.
-He is, however, currently under contract with the ABC network, and is considering his options.
+He is currently under contract with the ABC network and is considering his options.
 On Monday’s Live, Ryan indicated that he is “open to the possibility” of hosting the American Idol reboot.

 Trust me, I have just as many questions as you do 🙂 https://t.co/qMOdPj6bqU